Oh, the holidays…

 Yes, you can make money by taking surveys!

 To be fair, most of the sites that advertise this actually only pay out in gift cards.
-There are, however, a few that will pay you real cash (via PayPal) for taking surveys.
+There are, however, survey sites that pay cash as well.

 Freelance work is a great way to get paid for your skills in an independent environment (and is great for working from home.)